7-baig/Javascript-Fundamentals/iterators/iterators.md

 The built-in JavaScript array methods that help us iterate are called iteration methods, at times referred to as iterators.
 Iterators are methods called on arrays to manipulate elements and return values.

+Iterator Documentation
+There are many additional built-in array methods, a complete list of which is on the (MDN’s Array iteration methods page).